 The foundation of these rugs today is cotton, but earlier Hamadans (before 1915) had wool foundations, usually on a camel-colored background.

-Except for the Hamadan rug from the Kasvin area, Hamadan foundations are single wefted.
-The back of single-wefted rugs features every other warp exposed across the width of the rug giving a distinctive pattern of easily defined lines across the rug.
+Except for the Hamadan rug from the Kasvin area, Hamadan foundations are single-wefted.
+The back of a single-wefted rug features every other warp exposed across the width of the rug giving a distinctive pattern of easily defined lines across the rug.
+(The wefts are the foundation cords from left to right.)

 The knot used is the Turkish or Ghiordes knot, a symmetrical knot.
 The Persian Tabriz rugs also use this knot.
 This may seem strange since most Persian rugs use the Persian or asymmetrical knot.